theopmw/Top-Spots-London/README.md

 #### Home

-The landing page features an **interactive map** (Google Maps API) featuring a range of **custom markers** denoting the type of venue, the map also utilises the Google Places API to allow users to search for places on the map that are not among the featured destinations.
+The landing page features an **interactive map** (Google Maps API) displaying a range of **custom markers** denoting the type of venue, the map also utilises the Google Places API to allow users to search for places on the map that are not among the featured destinations.

 Above the map there is also a **key/ledgend** that also acts as a filter to show and hide different catgories of venue through checking and unchecking the relevant checkboxes.